-However there are so many branded options available, from having general features with cheaper prices to having advanced features at a very expensive purchase price, it indeed increases the difficulties for you to select the right one and not to pay for those features you don’t really need.
-To find out if you should save dollars to find a full-function video doorbell, or invest more for advanced features, today in this article, we’ll compare Ring video doorbell 3 with Eufy video doorbell 2K (wireless) on installation, design, video/audio, battery life, integration capability, and pricing.
-You can find and make a better decision of your purchase needs.
+However, there are so many branded options available, from having general features with cheaper prices to having advanced features at a very expensive purchase price.
+It indeed increases the difficulties for you to select the right one and not to pay for those features you don’t really need.
+Should you save dollars to find a full-function video doorbell, or invest in more advanced features?
+In this article, we’ll compare Ring video doorbell 3 with Eufy video doorbell 2K (wireless) on several things.
+It includes installation, design, video/audio, battery life, integration capability, and pricing.
+You can find and make a better decision on your purchase needs.

 Ring Video Doorbell 3 (Wireless): Like with most wireless video doorbells, the installation of the Ring Video Doorbell is a snap.
 All you need to do is screw the mounting bracket to your door frame, pop in the battery, and attach the doorbell to the mounting bracket.
-The guide on the app shows you step-by-step directions on how to set everything up, including connecting the new doorbell to your home’s Wi-Fi network (2.4GHz or 5GHz).
+The guide on the app shows you step-by-step directions on how to set everything up.
+It includes connecting the new doorbell to your home’s Wi-Fi network (2.4GHz or 5GHz).

 Eufy Video Doorbell 2K (Wireless): Eufy also provides you with a mounting bracket that holds the doorbell camera, plus a mounting wedge in case you need to angle the camera.
 Screws and anchors are provided if you need to drill into the concrete siding.